 Today, the Foley catheter is the industry standard in indwelling urinary catheters.
 It consists of a flexible tube that is passed through the urethra and into the bladder, allowing urine to drain into a collection bag.

-Urinary catheters have been in existence for thousands of years and their advancement has paralleled the development of newer, more versatile materials.
-Yet even in the current age of rapidly advancing medical technology, the last significant advancement in catheter design, the introduction of the Foley type catheter, occurred nearly 75 years ago.
+Urinary catheters have been in existence for hundreds of years and their advancement has paralleled the development of newer, more versatile materials.
+Yet even in the current age of rapidly advancing medical technology, the last significant advancement in catheter design, the introduction of the Foley type catheter, occurred nearly 80 years ago.

 In 1937, Dr. Frederic Foley introduced the first flexible, self-retaining balloon catheter.
 The design was a breakthrough; not only was it manufactured with new, flexible materials, but it was fashioned with an inflatable balloon that secured the catheter within the bladder.
 It was built with two lumens (a channel within the catheter tube).
 The first allowed for the balloon to be inflated with sterile water while the second allowed for the drainage of urine from the bladder.